cfe-lab/Kive/INSTALL.md

     sudo su - postgres

-Create a database for **shipyard**.
+Create a database for **kive**.
 If the Postgres utilities have not been automatically added to your PATH (they won't have been if you followed the above instructions installing the database using the graphical installer), make sure you specify the path of the commands in the following:

-    createdb shipyard
+    createdb kive

-Next, create a user (or "role") for **shipyard** to use when accessing the database, and follow the prompts (the `-P` allows you to specify a password):
+Next, create a user (or "role") for **kive** to use when accessing the database, and follow the prompts (the `-P` allows you to specify a password):

-    createuser -P shipyard
+    createuser -P kive

 Now, we need to grant this user the appropriate privileges.
 As the postgres system user, using the `psql` SQL console, enter at the prompt:

-    GRANT ALL PRIVILEGES ON DATABASE shipyard TO shipyard;
+    GRANT ALL PRIVILEGES ON DATABASE kive TO kive;

 We are almost done.
-In order to run the **shipyard** test suites, the `shipyard` database account must have the ability to create temporary test databases.
+In order to run the **kive** test suites, the `kive` database account must have the ability to create temporary test databases.
 As instructed on [Stack Overflow][test-permission], we grant the user this privilege by running a command in `psql`:

-    ALTER USER shipyard CREATEDB;
+    ALTER USER kive CREATEDB;

 Exit `psql` with the `\q` command, then exit from the postgres user's shell to get back to your regular prompt.

 On a Mac, the PostgreSQL database defaults to accept connections from any user, so you are finished creating the database.
 On Ubuntu or CentOS, however, the default is to only accept connections from system users.
-To allow the shipyard database user to connect, you have to change the [authentication setting][pg_hba] in PostgreSQL's configuration file.
+To allow the kive database user to connect, you have to change the [authentication setting][pg_hba] in PostgreSQL's configuration file.
 Replace 9.3 with whichever version you have.

     sudo vi /etc/postgresql/9.3/main/pg_hba.conf
     # Add the following line before the default for user postgres or all
-    local   all             shipyard                                md5
+    local   all             kive                                md5
     # Then save the file and reload the PostgreSQL configuration
     /etc/init.d/postgresql reload

-To test that the `shipyard` user can connect to the `shipyard` database, connect with `psql` and then exit.
+To test that the `kive` user can connect to the `kive` database, connect with `psql` and then exit.

-    psql shipyard shipyard
+    psql kive kive
     \q

 Creating database tables
 ------------------------
-Having created the database, we must now create the tables that will be used by Shipyard.
+Having created the database, we must now create the tables that will be used by Kive.
 This is handled by the `migrate` command to the `manage.py` script, which follows instructions created by the developers on how to lay out the tables:
     ./manage.py migrate